Azithromycin vs. Ciprofloxacin: Which Antibiotic Is Better?

 Doctors generally prescribe Azithromycin (Zithromax) once daily, taken by mouth.
 The length of treatment typically ranges from 3 to 5 days, depending on the type of infection.
 Due to its long life, Azithromycin allows fewer doses to treat the disease.
 For convenience, Azithromycin (Zithromax) is also available as a pre-packaged Z-Pak.

 Ciprofloxacin requires twice the dose daily for most infections.
 The treatment period with it ranges from 3 to 14 days, depending on the severity of the condition.
-Ciprofloxacin (Cipro) is taken orally by mouth and Is available as a pill and oral solution.
+Ciprofloxacin (Cipro) is taken orally by mouth and is available as a pill and oral solution.

 However, the dosage strength and frequency may vary depending on the types of infections and their severity.
 It is best to consult a doctor and follow the dosage instructions while taking these antibiotics.